I’m sharing exactly what I buy at Aldi to create a delicious Aldi charcuterie board. And I’m showing you how to make one for less than $25!

 It’s kind of unconventional, but I like to include a hummus quartet for any vegetarians or vegans who may be in attendance.
 Plus, like with the olives, it adds four different flavors to the board.
 If you’re a hummus fan, I highly recommend trying out the Aldi hummus quartet, which includes classic, roasted red pepper, roasted garlic, and cilantro jalapeño.
 So good.

 I don’t put these on the board itself, but I like to get the Aldi cracker assortment.
-All of the crackers get mixed into a large bowl that I place next to the charcuterie board.
+All of the crackers get mixed into a large white bowl that I place next to the charcuterie board.

 The octagonal rosemary crackers are THE BEST.
 So fill your plate with those before others catch on and eat all of them before you get a chance to snag some.

+No!
+Aldi charcuterie boards are extremely affordable.
 I bought everything you see on the charcuterie board PLUS the cracker assortment for– drum roll, please. $24.33.
 That’s right.
 3 meats, 3 cheeses, 2 types of olives, a hummus quartet, 1.5 pounds of grapes, and 72 crackers for less than $25!

 If you recreate this Aldi charcuterie board on Sunday, be sure to share a pic on your Instagram Stories and tag me!
 I’d love to see what you come up with and share it on my IG Stories.